Healthdirect Free Australian health advice you can count on.

 Key facts

-• It’s normal for children to get mild illnesses, but you can help your child stay well by arranging on-time vaccinations, and teaching them good hygiene practices.
+• You can help your child stay well by making sure they get their vaccinations on time and teaching them good hygiene practices.

 How can I tell if my child is sick?

+It can be hard to know if your child is sick.
 One of the most common signs of illness in children is a fever.
-If your child is ill, you may also notice these signs:
+If your child is sick, you may also see these signs:

 What are some of the most common childhood illnesses?